minerllabs/competition_submission_template/README.md

 ## Training and Testing Code Entrypoint (where you write your code!)

-The evaluator will use `/home/aicrowd/run.sh` as the entrypoint, so please remember to include the `run.sh` in this repsoitory in your submission!
+The evaluator will use `train.py` and `test.py` as the entrypoint for training and testing/inference stage respectively, so please remember to include the files in your submission!

-The `run.sh` in turn calls your training and testing code present in `train.py` & `test.py` respectively.
 The inline documentation in these files will guide you in interfacing with evaluator properly.

 ## IMPORTANT: Saving Models during Training!